LaVeyan Satanism: The Satanic Bible

+Statements of basic tenets

 The Nine Satanic Statements

 The Nine Satanic Statements are a set of nine assertions made by LaVey in the introductory chapters of The Satanic Bible.
 They are considered a touchstone of contemporary organized Satanism that constitute, in effect, brief aphorisms that capture Satanic philosophy.
 The first three statements touch on "indulgence", "vital existence" and "undefiled wisdom" which presents a positive view of the Satanist as a carnal, physical and pragmatic being, where enjoyment of physical existence and an undiluted view of this-worldly truth are promoted as the core values of Satanism, combining elements of Darwinism and Epicureanism.
 Statement four, five and six deal in matters of ethics, through "kindness to those who deserve it", "vengeance" and "responsibility to the responsible", painting a harsh picture of society and human relations by emphasizing justice rather than love.
 Statements seven, eight and nine reject the dignity of man, sin and the Christian church.
 Humans are characterized as "just another animal", traditional "sins" are promoted as means for gratification, and religion as mere business.
 The adversarial and antinomian aspect of Satan takes precedence in support of statements four through nine, with non-conformity being presented as a core ideal.